Batman: Arkham: Batman: Arkham Collection (2013)

-On November 22, 2013, the Batman: Arkham Collection was released in Europe for the PlayStation 3, Xbox 360 and Microsoft Windows.
+On November 22, 2013, the Batman: Arkham Collection was released in Europe for the PlayStation 3, Xbox 360, and Microsoft Windows.
 The collection features downloadable versions of Arkham Asylum and Arkham City, and a physical copy of Arkham Origins.
 In addition, the PlayStation 3 version features the Knightfall DLC pack for Arkham Origins, while Arkham Asylum and Arkham City are the Game of the Year editions on Windows.

 Batman: Return to Arkham (2016)

 Batman: Return to Arkham, developed by Virtuos, features remastered versions of Arkham Asylum and Arkham City using Unreal Engine 4 for the PlayStation 4 and Xbox One.
 Additionally, both games include all previously released downloadable content, and feature improved graphics, upgraded models and environments, as well as improvements in the lighting, effects and shaders.
-The collection was released on October 18, 2016, to mixed reviews.
+The collection was released on October 18, 2016, to mixed to positive reviews.
 Reviewers noted improvements to the textures and shading, but had split opinions on the visual design and lighting effects.
-The collection was also criticized for issues with its frame rate, having been capped at 30 frames per second.
+The collection was also criticized for issues with its frame rate, having been capped at 30 frames per second, with Arkham City running uncapped at up to 60 frames per second at launch.